hasan-gain/laravel-crud/resources/script/lib/components/modal/index.md

-# AppModal
+## AppModal

-The `<AppModal/>` component is an implementation of a bootstrap modal that can be extended with named slots, as shown below in usage
+The `<AppModal/>` component is an implementation of a bootstrap modal that can be extended with named slots, as shown below in usage.
 This component will mostly be used to create custom modals within your application.